E-commerce

 Hidden fees: short-term gain, long-term distrust.

-Silos: marketing drives traffic while inventory or customer service cannot keep up.
+Silos: marketing drives traffic while inventory or customer support cannot keep up.

-A conversion increase that drives up returns or disputes is not a clear win: monitor quality and repeat purchases.
+An increase in conversion that also drives up returns or disputes is not a clean win: watch quality and repeat purchases.

 Responsibilities and documentation

-The funnel affects finance, operations, marketing, and support.
-Without a product owner for the journey and without written procedures (who can issue a refund, who approves a delivery exception), each team optimizes "its own" metric at the expense of the next one.
-A monthly review of cancellations, returns, and ticket reasons prevents silent regressions after an app or theme update.
+The funnel touches finance, operations, marketing, and support.
+Without a product owner for the journey and without written procedures (who can issue refunds, who approves a shipping exception), each team optimizes “its” metric at the expense of the next one.
+A monthly review of cancellations, returns, and ticket reasons helps avoid silent regressions after an app or theme update.

-Very small organizations can keep this record on a shared page: status definitions, links to policies, examples of customer responses approved by management.
-The goal is not bureaucracy: it is to avoid three people giving three different versions of return timelines across three channels.
+Very small businesses can keep this record on a shared page: status definitions, links to policies, examples of customer replies approved by the owner.
+The goal is not bureaucracy: it is to avoid three people giving three different versions of return times across three channels.

 Summary, sources, FAQ